jentsoi/spatial_transcriptomics/README.md

 - Slide serial.gpr files should be in the same folder as image directory or else an error will be thrown.
 - Output directory name for the fastq files are taken from the fastq path, using the string after last '_' split.

+Alternatively, can also run app.R shiny app to load in meta data to run script.

 ### 2. Run generated script to submit spaceranger qsub commands to the HPC